pelevesque/skeletor/README.md

 Skeletor is a 2d skeleton animation system for [LÖVE 2D](https://love2d.org/).

+## To do

+- Animation alrogithm to morph from one frame to the other with a given number of frames
+- Add textures

 ## Loading the module

 To load the module, use the following code.